 Youth Age Divisions

-What is the difference between House League and Travel Teams?
+What is the difference between House League (formally called Development League) and Travel Teams?

 For players in the 10U and up age groups, there may be the option to play House League or be part of a Travel Team.
 The main difference between the two has to do with time commitment and cost.